Installing Bitrix

 Use queue server: Enable to use a queue server (the Bitrix Push and Pull module).
 The

-Deploymentresource for server deployment will start in a separate pod. -
+Deploymentresource to deploy the server will start in a separate pod. -

 Secret key: If you enabled Use queue server, provide the secret key you created previously.